geocounts/gcf/README.md

 File theInputFile = new File("path to your GC file.txt");
-RawTrafficData rawdata = RawTrafficDataFileTXTDecoder.loadFromFile(theFile, true);
+RawTrafficData rawdata = RawTrafficDataFileTXTDecoder.loadFromFile(theInputFile, true);

 ## To encode: